sign-in-canada/sign-in-canada.github.io/architecture/scenarios/auto-collection.md

   the computer without logging off.
-* Bob then sits down at the same computer and attempts to log in to a Sign In Canada relying party, just a few seconds before Alice's 20 minute single-sign on window expired.
+* Bob then sits down at the same computer and attempts to log in to a Sign In Canada relying party, just a few seconds before Alice's 20 minute single-sign on window expires.
 * The Acceptance platform sends the first authentication request to GCKey, and receives Alice's pairwise identifier in return.
 * Alice's SSO window then expires in the fraction of a second before the Acceptance Platform sends the second authentication request.
 GCKey prompts Bob to enter his GCKey credentials and then returns Bob's pairwise identifier to the Acceptance Platform.
-* The Acceptance platform then associates Bob's GCKey identifier, with Alice's user profile.
+* The Acceptance platform then associates Bob's GCKey identifier with Alice's user profile.

 In order to safeguard against this, the Acceptance Platform checks the